0xMR007/PyScanner/README.md

 - `requirements.txt` : List of Python dependencies.
 - `README.md` : This documentation file.

-## 💡 NVD API
+## NVD API

-***PyScanner*** uses the National Vulnerability Database (NVD) API to check detected services for known vulnerabilities.
+**_PyScanner_** uses the National Vulnerability Database (NVD) API to check detected services for known vulnerabilities.

 The NVD API provides detailed information about vulnerabilities, including severity and potential impact.
 Note that the NVD API has rate limits (5 requests per 30 seconds without an API key).

 For better performance and higher rate limits, it is recommended to obtain an API key from [NVD](https://nvd.nist.gov/developers/request-an-api-key).

-## 📝 License
+## License

 This project is licensed under the **GPL v3**.